jetunpatel1376/n3zur-v2/README.md

 > [!NOTE]
-> This repository provides detailed information and resources for downloading, installing, and using SynapseX.
+> This repository provides detailed information and resources for downloading, installing, and using Nezur.

 ---